joshuacc/prose-for-programmers/manuscript/process.md

 ### Sources of feedback

-Generally you will be getting feedback from one of three types of readers: members of the target aurdience, experts on the subject, and friends/coworkers.
+Generally you will be getting feedback from one of three types of readers: members of the target audience, experts on the subject, and friends/coworkers.
 Each of these groups has strengths and weaknesses.